 The proposed development would impose an aural impact on the monument during its constructional phase and a longer term visual impact, both on setting and views.
 On its own, the impact of the development is probably negative/minor to negative/moderate.
-However, there are significant issues relating to cumulative impact, taking into consideration the current housing development to the north, east and south-east and the business park to the south-west.
-The setting and landscape presence of the site has already be irrevocably altered and negatively affected by these developments.
+However, there are significant issues relating to cumulative impact, taking into consideration the current housing development and proposals to the north, east and south-east, the business park to the south-west.
+The setting and landscape presence of the site has already been irrevocably altered and negatively affected by these developments.

-The cumulative impact on setting is likely to be further compounded, as the house and garden to the west of the site are also the subject of a planning application for further housing.
+The cumulative impact on setting is likely to be further compounded, as the land to the north of the monument is also the subject of a planning application for development.
 This would essentially bring the site wholly within the suburban area of Bude, in a setting dominated by modern dwellings, with limited open space and wholly-enclosed views.